NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/software models/A Grey-Box Approach for Detecting Malicious User Interactions in Web Applications.md

 ## Context

 Moder applications implement a multi-tier model involving ==multiple application providers that interface together== in order to supply a service.
 For example, an e-commerce may leverage on an authentication service and on a payment service, and a blog may leverage on a service to handle a comment or forum section.
-- when there is a flow that combine multiple services, more subtle vulnerabilities may emerge
+- when there is a flow that combine multiple services, more subtle vulnerabilities may emerge, such as [[logic workflow bypass]]
 - these vulnerabilities are mostly managed manually
 - [[logic vulnerability]] and [[BFT (business flow tampering)]] may occur in these scenario, exploiting the complicated flow of the application